rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 As far as the producer is concerned, the send operation has completed successfully, but has it really succeeded? i.e. has RabbitMQ delivered the message all intended queues? what if the broker dies right before it gets the message? what if RabbitMQ cannot deliver the message to the queue?

-In this scenario we are going to test an scenario where RabbitMQ fails to deliver a message to a queue.
+There are two reasons why RabbitMQ fail to deliver a message to a queue:
-There could be 2 main reasons:
 - RabbitMQ internal failure
 - RabbitMQ reject policy due to exceeding max-length policy